seawolf42/cloud-functions-dispatch/README.md

 * update a database record separately from this process
 * fan-out of a large job into chunks that are completed independently
-* run secondary processes as side-effects of receivig a request
+* run secondary processes as side-effects of receiving a request

 Basically any task that requires parameters but not process state and does not need to return a value is a great candidate for dispatching.